-Once a week, each cabin in the oldest four groups gets to ride horses.
+Once a week, each cabin will ride horses.
 The horse program is different for each age group of campers.
-Young campers will enjoy a much simpler horse experience that will build each year.
+Young campers will enjoy a much simpler horse experience.
 Older campers will go on a longer trail ride during their Horse time.